ipython/ipyparallel/docs/source/task.rst

 Parallel function decorator
 ---------------------------

-Parallel functions are just like normal function, but they can be called on sequences and *in parallel*.
+Parallel functions are just like normal functions, but they can be called on sequences and *in parallel*.
 The direct interface provides a decorator that turns any Python function into a parallel function: